When your future depends on your PTE test result, it’s time to get serious about your preparation. Trust me, I know this from experience.

 Throughout the whole traumatic GRE experience, I stubbornly refused to pay for any practice materials or help from a tutor.
 Part of the reason for this was that I was too proud to admit I needed help.
 On top of this, I thought I was resourceful enough to teach myself everything I needed to know.
 After all, I am a millennial who knows as well as my peers that one can google pretty much anything.
 We live in the age of youtube videos and free streaming, of free blogs, forums and “how-to wikis”.
 In this environment, it’s pretty easy to convince yourself that you have all of the knowledge you could possibly need.

 If you take nothing else away from this article, please remember this: you can’t trust 99% of the free material out there.
 And, more importantly, none of the free PTE material you find is going to match your learning needs 100%.
 You are going to have different strengths and weaknesses than the next person taking the PTE, and you need to find the methods and strategies that work for you.
+You also need to understand test-taking concepts like PTE time management and note-taking.
 When you invest in good materials and personalized support like one-on-one tutoring, you are investing in the tools that will get you to that PTE test result you need.

 Your PTE test result is directly determined by your approach to preparation